tirelt/IB_cpp/README.md

 make clean
 make
 ```
-On our system `apt-get` wouldn't find `libintelrdfpmath-dev` so we install it manually.
-We run on a `armhf` architecture.
+On our system `apt-get` doesn't find `libintelrdfpmath-dev` so we install it manually.
 You can find all the versions [here](https://packages.debian.org/sid/libintelrdfpmath-dev).
+We run on a `armhf` architecture so we downaload and install the appropriete version using:

 ```Bash
 wget http://ftp.hk.debian.org/debian/pool/main/i/intelrdfpmath/libintelrdfpmath-dev_2.0u3-1_armhf.deb #manual download